- Many of us have just managed to get accustomed to the new Windows 11 OS.

 In exchange, they posted a new one that is meant to be an apology for the joke they previously made, regarding Microsoft working on a new operating system.

 What’s your opinion on the Redmond tech company’s latest reported endeavor?
-Share your thoughts with us in the comments section below.
+Share your thoughts with us regarding the alleged Windows 12 release date and its leaks in the comments section below.